Family Business Forum

 A holiday toast

-Norbert Gaelen, Leo Rogers, and former FDU President J. Michael Adams at the Rothman Institute's 20th Anniversary celebration
+(Left to Right) Norbert Gaelen, Leo Rogers, and late FDU President J. Michael Adams at the Rothman Institute's 20th Anniversary celebration.

 “Economic freedom is the foundation for individual success and prosperity.
 This freedom is evident in the entrepreneurial small business sector, which creates most of the new jobs and a large share of the innovations in the American economy.
 When government takes small businesses into consideration in developing regulations, it saves time and money for the nation’s most productive sector.”